 Looking ahead, transportation greenhouse gas emissions are forecast to continue increasing rapidly, reflecting the anticipated impact of factors such as economic growth, increased movement of freight by trucks, ships, and rail, and continued growth in personal travel.
-The transportation sector is the largest source of domestic CO2 emissions, producing 33% of the nation's total in 2006.
+The transportation sector is a significant contributor of CO_2 emissions in Mexico, producing 33.4% of the nation's total in 2010.
 There are significant opportunities to reduce greenhouse gas emissions from the transportation sector through the design of fuel efficient powertrains that include advanced exhaust emission controls for meeting even the most stringent criteria pollutant standards.
 MECA believes that advanced emission control systems have a critically important role in future policies that aim to reduce mobile source greenhouse gas emissions.
 These emission control technologies allow all high efficiency powertrains to compete in the marketplace by enabling these powertrains to meet current and future criteria pollutant standards.
 In nearly all cases, these fuel-efficient powertrain designs, combined with appropriate emission controls, can be optimized to either minimize fuel consumption impacts associated with the emission control technology, or, in some cases, improve overall fuel consumption of the vehicle.
 This optimization extends beyond carbon dioxide emissions to include other significant greenhouse gases such as methane and nitrous oxide.
-In the case of gasoline vehicles, additional climate change benefits could be obtained by lowering federal gasoline fuel sulfur levels to enable the use of lean NOx adsorber catalysts on gasoline lean-burn engines.